arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 ![Weather Trax]({{ site.url }}img/post-flowdesign-trax.png)
 {: .post-fullwidth-image}

-##### National Youth Science Day
+**National Youth Science Day**
+{: .mdl-color-text--grey-600}

-As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on National Youth Science Day, as part of a rocket building activity.
+As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on [National Youth Science Day](http://academy.autodesk.com/4h), as part of a rocket building activity.
 This photo is from an event I volunteered at in San Rafael, California.

 ![Flow Design at National Youth Science Day]({{ site.url }}img/post-flowdesign-nysd.jpg) {: .post-fullwidth-image}